MatthiasGwiozda/shopping-list/notes/testcases/general.md

 - open the programm.
 Focus into the grocery list. click "ctrl + r".
     - nothing should happen.
 The programm should not reload.

+- Check all the menu - items on top.
+    - There should not exist an option, which lets the user reload the window.